 What is the largest part your machine can build?

-Our build envelope is 14” x 12” x 12”.
-Items that cannot fit into our build envelope can be printed in multiple sections and then glued together.
+For thermoplastic parts, our build envelopes are 14″L x 12″W and 14″L x 10″W x 14″H. For resin parts, our build envelope is 5.7″L x 5.7″W x 6.9″H. For our full color printer the build envelope is 10″W x 15″L x 8″H. Items that cannot fit into our build envelope can be printed in multiple sections and then bonded together.
 To facilitate assembly, pins and bosses can be incorporated into the mating surfaces.

 What layer resolution (thickness) should I use to make my part?

 While it would be easy to just make all parts with the best layer resolution of .005”, the major drawback to that approach is more time and, consequently, more money.
 The chart below shows the average increase in build time as build resolution increases when using ASA to print a 5” tall x 3” wide Minion Dave.
 If you are running a smaller part, especially one with finer details, .005” resolution would be a good choice.
 However, for most parts, .007” or .010” layer resolution suffices.
-For large parts or ones that do not require finer detail, .013″ works well.
 If you’re unsure, Envision 3D Printing recommends .010″ as a default.

 What interior part fill style should I use to make my part?